Legal Fees Explained

 Clients charged with criminal offences for whom we are being paid by Legal Aid Ontario are in many ways differently situated.
 Contrary to public perception, a legal aid certificate is not a “free ticket”.
 The fee that we are permitted to charge is much lower and limited by restrictions.
 Legal Aid Ontario files are paid either a modest hourly rate capped to a very limited number of hours or subject to a block fee.
 The block fee is also subject to strict conditions.
 In some cases, we will not be paid at all.
 This may happen if we are required to remove ourselves from the file due to a conflict of interest.
 In that case, the new lawyer will receive the benefit of the block fee and we will receive nothing.
 Of course, as professionals, it is our client’s best interest that comes first.
 The only reason for accepting legal aid certificate is because we are doing best to assist those disadvantaged people who require our services the most.

 There is a lot of work that occurs ‘behind the scenes’ in any legal proceeding.
 That is the skill and expertise that our clients pay us for.
-From our perspective, it’s a matter of balancing our obligations to you, our client, along with our professional duty to the court and the practical realities of running a business, all while obtaining a fair compensation for our services.
-Read https://lawyer4u.ca/role-of-defence-counsel-in-a-criminal-proceeding/ for insight on the fundamental decisions the client is responsible for.
+From our perspective, it’s a matter of balancing our obligations to you, our client, along with our professional duty to the court or tribunal and the practical realities of running a business, all while obtaining a fair compensation for our services.
+Read https://lawyer4u.ca/role-of-defence-counsel-in-a-criminal-proceeding/ for insight on the fundamental decisions the client is responsible for in a criminal proceeding.

 © 2019 Hans John Kalina is a lawyer with the Law Office of Kalina & Tejpal.
 He can be reached at (416) 900-6999 or at firstname.lastname@example.org